hungyipu/Odyssey/README.md

    ex. when the ray hit the disk, compute the redshift
        (you can define a different job here)
 ```
-|--- exit if the ray enter the black hole or outside the region of interest, otherwise, contine the Loop<br />
+|--- exit if the ray enters the black hole or moves outside the region of interest, otherwise, contine the Loop<br />
 |================Loop End=====================<br />

 <br />
 Odyssey is fast, accurate, and flexible.
-User can easiliy assign a different job by simply modifying the job-details.
+Users can easiliy assign a different job by simply modifying the job-details.
 <br />
-<br />Alternatively, User can also add a new Task (e.g., task 3) by following suggested recipe:
+<br />Alternatively, users can also add a new Task (e.g., task 3) by following suggested recipe:
  1. add file: task3.h</li>
  2. add file: task3.cpp</li>
  3. add subroutine: task3() in **main.cpp**
  4. add related subroutines and describe job-details in **Odyssey.cu**

 ## Credit
 Odyssey is distributed freely under the GNU general public license.
-We appreciate users cite the following paper in their publications:
+We ask users to cite the following paper in their publications:
 <br />
 "Odyssey: A PUBLIC GPU-BASED CODE FOR GENERAL-RELATIVISTIC RADIATIVE TRANSFER IN KERR
 SPACE-TIME" by Hung-Yi Pu, Kiyun Yun, Ziri Younsi, and Suk-Jin Yoon (submitted to ApJ)